infinitly-irrational/Phonebook/README.md

 # Phonebook
 This is the final project for a second semester Java class.
 The purpose of this program is to provide a file with names, (one or more) phone numbers, and the program will read in the data to be stored in a phonebook.
+"Phonebook.text" is a sample file of how a file that this program reads should be formatted: last name, first name, how many phone numbers each person has, type of number, and number.